mdgriffith/elm-prefab/guides/why/routes.md

 ## Why not Filesystem based routing?

-One of the differentiators between this project and something like [Elm Land](https://elm.land/) is that we describe routes in a config as opposed to generating them from a directory structure.
+A decent number of projects use filesystem routing, where an app's url hierarchy is inferred from a directory structure.

 Filesystem routing is pretty cool!
 So, why the heck aren't we using it?